jumperb/Hodor/README.md

 ##Other categories

-Just look a the code. there are some very intersting categories
+Just look at the code. there are some very intersting categories
 * `-[NSObject jsonString]` : everything (include your custom object) could be json encode
 * `methodSwizzle`
 * `-[UIApplication getKeyWindowRootController]`